Quick start for Internal Event Tracking

 )

-If you need to pass more than three additional properties, you can use the additional_properties hash with your custom keys:
+If you need to pass more than the three built-in additional properties, you can use the additional_properties hash with your custom keys:

 track_internal_event(